-Thanks to my thesis advisor Dr. Chris Reynolds and a constant stream of strong coffee, I have made several contributions, detailed below.
 Outside of the office, I enjoy riding bikes and can be found at road and mountain bike races across the southeast and mid-Atlantic during the summer.
-I'm also an avid reader and recreational chess player.
+I'm also an avid reader and am constantly looking for opportunities to push myself and grow.

 X-ray follow-up of two unusually red AGNs from the Swift Burst Alert Telescope (BAT) All-Sky Survey.
 We show that the AGNs are heavily obscured and possible analogs of extremely red objects (EROs), an elusive class of objects typically found at higher redshift.